Erasmus+

 This does not constitute a social grant!

-The student must apply for the increased financial support no later than 10 days before signing of the Grant Agreement.
+The student must apply for increased financial support by uploading the aforementioned documents in the ISOIS application form no later than 10 days before the signing of the Grant Agreement and bringing the original documents to the signing of the Grant Agreement.

 Financial Support for Students with Specific Needs

-Students with specific needs can apply for increased financial support, provided that before their departure they submit an Application for a Grant for Students with Specific Needs (you can find it in the Documents section).
+Students with specific needs can apply for increased financial support, provided that before their departure, they submit an Application for a Grant for Students with Specific Needs.
 Along with the application you must submit:

 - a medical report